Macca050598/puppy-potty-pal/README.md

 📸 Social Media for Dog Lovers
 Share pictures of your furry friends.

-Like and comment on other users' dog photos.
+Like and comment on other users dog photos.

 Connect with a community of dog lovers.